DNESS/matrix/README.md

 To achieve microsecond cycles simply set the interval ```-i``` to one number +/- the ```AVG Process Time``` and adjust so it stays above negative.

-## Memory

-There currently exists a memory leak ... somewhere ... maybe you can find it ...

-The leak is rather small and adds rather slowely ... but it exists!!